dotnet/source-build/Documentation/sourcebuild-in-repos/update-dependencies.md

 # Updating a dependency

 In most cases, dependency flow should automatically update the packages you depend on.
 There are some special considerations and things to keep in mind when doing manual updates.

-## External packages

-Updating a non-Microsoft (e.g. Newtonsoft.Json 9.0.1 to 13.0.1) or non-Arcade (e.g. ApplicationInsights) package is typically equivalent to adding the new version all over again.
-Please contact a [source-build team member](https://github.com/orgs/dotnet/teams/source-build-internal) to discuss this.
+If you are manually updating a version, also see [the doc on new dependencies](new-dependencies.md) for special considerations.

 ## Internal packages